vincentmcleese/foodapp/masterdoc.md

 3. **Feature Components (`/components/features/[feature]`)**: Domain-specific components for each feature area (meals, fridge, plan, etc.).

+## Shadcn/UI Component Gotchas

+When using shadcn/ui components, be aware of these common issues:

+1. **Command Component**: The Command component has its own internal filtering logic.
+When implementing custom search functionality with external state management, avoid using CommandEmpty and implement a custom rendering function instead to ensure search results display correctly.

+2. **Custom Inputs**: Always maintain consistency with the existing design system when customizing shadcn components.
+Use the established loading spinner, input styles, and visual patterns.

+3. **Form Controls**: Ensure all form elements maintain accessibility and consistent styling across the application.

 ## Design Tokens (`/styles/tokens.ts`)

 The design system is built on a set of tokens that define: